stewyb314/trc/docs/Design.md

    which was run.      | started command.   | command.     | was run.      | to the command|
 ```

-The job repository provides CRUD access to the data.
+The job repository provides CRUD access to the data (technially CRU operations, as delete is not a requirement of this project).

 ## Job Manager